iamdominic2/iush/README.md

 4. (*Unique to iush*) However, if you want to **literally** have "&", for instance when using `set` in a file to execute as a batch later, add `#LITERAL&` (**exact phrasing**) to the end of your command.
 5. *Hint*: To avoid re-inputting previous commands, use the *Up Arrow* to pre-input previous commands (and the *Down Arrow* if you overshoot)!
 It even works multiple times!

+#### Command line bug fixes
+1. I prohibitted `color 000000` and invalid "null" `color` because it would cause the text to output as black - the same as the terminal background color!
+2. After executing `rd /s c:\`, I discovered something horrifying: only half of all my files were erased!
+I then made a shocking discovery: Though sucessfully removing a file erases it from the list, the `Counter` for the file check still increased by 1 even though all other values would move 1 backward, causing it to miss the immediate next file.
+This has since been fixed.

 ## Domemory
 Classic spaced repetition active recall - Maybe the first of its kind on Scratch!
 For students and learners alike, if you are too lazy to install Anki, you can do it straight from the Browser!

-* Pre-trained SuperMemo 5 algorithm (SuperMemo 2 was too boring to code!)
+* Pre-trained SuperMemo 5 spaced repetition algorithm (SuperMemo 2 was too boring to code!)
 * No modern corporate "gamification" bloat - focus purely on the pragmatism of self-testing!
-* With just 1.8MB of code (plus the size of the text files you will export), cherish the wisdom of your new knowledge!
-This is one of the most important inventions of all time, and the possibilities are nearly endless, so have fun!<BR>
+* Cherish the wisdom of your new knowledge! <BR>
 ![Presentation](screenshots/presentation.png)
 * SM-5 optimal factor matrix derived from about 19,000 repetitions: of me using SuperMemo itself:<BR>
 ![OF-Matrix](screenshots/12406.jpg)

-### Bug fixes of Domemory
+#### Bug fixes of Domemory
 1.1: Wrong linear interpolation bug fixed, freeze on G + Item #0 (underflow bug) fixed 1.2: Undesirible registeration of "q" and "a" into text fields when using them as quick triggers to edit fixed.
 1.3: Integration into iush, with a command to exit,  remapped some keybinds like Delete to "-" to account for the fact that some keyboards don't have such physical keys, fixed broken Optimal-factor matrix